 Human rights are relevant to all of us, not just those who face repression or mistreatment.
-They protect you in many areas of your day-to-day life: here are just some of the main rights and freedoms they support:
+They protect you in many areas of your day-to-day life, including:

-- your right to a private and family life as well as expressing your opinions, and
+- your right to a private and family life, as well as expressing your opinions

 - your right not to be mistreated or wrongly punished by the state